mewza/xover/README.md

 For information on SVF (state variable filters) go to this site: http://www.cytomic.com/files/dsp/SvfLinearTrapOptimised2.pdf

-This is a much more sophisticated and better sounding method than the nested LP/HP filters.
-So, and now how to use it:
+This is a sophisticated and better sounding algorithm than the common nested LP/HP filters... and now how to use it:

     // for iOS and OS X include simd for simd_double8, ..4, ..2 vectors
     // already defined and many math functions provided via simd::sinf(some_simd_vector)